 8. Consolidation of debt

 There are balance transfer credit cards that allow you to transfer the debt from one account to another, often with very little or no interest.
-Although not logical for many people, banks would rather return some of the money they borrowed, then keep you on the hook as a repeat customer rather than cutting you off.
+Although not logical for many people, banks would rather return some of the money they borrowed, than keep you on the hook as a repeat customer rather than cutting you off.

 9. Discounts